 Sometimes, whey is discarded after the cheesemaking process, which is a shame because it's full of protein and nutrients.
 According to Steven Jenkins in The Cheese Primer, another reason not to discard whey is that it increases the amount of algae in sewers and rivers when poured down the drain.
 Luckily, whey can be used for other things.

 Whey can be fed to animals, be used to make other dairy products and foods, or be processed into a concentrated form and added to protein powder, protein bars or processed foods as "whey proteins."
 Some specific ways to use fresh whey include:

 - Making ricotta.
 Traditionally, ricotta was always made from whey, not milk.
 Ricotta means "recooked" because the cheese is a product made from milk that has already gone through the cheesemaking process.
 Italian ricotta is usually made from whey derived from sheep's milk and American ricotta is typically made from whey derived from cow's milk.

-- Use whey in place of water or milk in recipes.
-This includes bread and other pastries and savory items.
-You can also use whey instead of water to boil pasta, rice, etc.
+- In place of water or milk in recipes.
+Use whey as the liquid ingredient in bread and other pastries, as well as savory recipes.
+You can also use whey instead of water to boil pasta and rice.

 - To soak grains.
 Before cooking grains, you may want to soak them to help break down the phytic acid and allow for proper absorption and better digestion.
 When soaking grains, you need warm water plus an acidic medium such as whey, as well as several hours.
 You can also use whey to soak steel cut oats overnight.